explicit-robotics/Explicit-FRI/README.md

 # Expplicit-FRI
-This repository contains Exp[licit]-FRI -- a software to control robots via the KUKA FRI interface (C++).
+This repository contains Exp[licit]-FRI -- a software to control KUKA robots via the FRI interface (C++).

-The current version of this software is in active development, i.e., might be unstable.
+The current version of Exp[licit]-cpp is in active development, i.e., might be unstable.
 A formal announcement will be made once the first stable version of Exp[licit]-cpp is complete.

 # Library structure
 While any folder structure can be created by adapting the CMAKE-file of your Client Application, this is the initial library structure: